Eyelid Surgery: Overview

 - The operation itself takes 1-3 hours depending on what type of eyelid surgery

 you undergo.
 Most surgeries are performed in an outpatient or inpatient operating suite, under twilight or general anesthesia.
 Other procedures can be performed in the office with local anesthetic.
 Dr. Brown, Scottsdale eyelid plastic surgeon, will discuss all options that are right for you during your consultation.
 In most cases, the incisions can be hidden in the natural skin creases of the upper and lower eyelids.
 Some lower eyelid procedures can be performed entirely through the inner portion of the lid (trans-conjunctival blepharoplasty) without any visible incision.

 Good candidates for Blepharoplasty are healthy individuals without life threatening illness, non-smokers, individuals without serious eye conditions, individuals with a positive outlook on life and specific goals for eyelid surgery.

 Eyelid Surgery: Before Surgery

-Preparing for surgery – Tell Dr. Brown about any medical problems you have, and any problems you may have had with surgery in the past.
+- Tell Dr. Brown, Scottsdale board certified plastic surgeon, about any medical problems you have, and any problems you may have had with surgery in the past.
 A history of bleeding problems, nausea with surgery and high blood pressure are all important to disclose, because these are risk factors for post-surgical bleeding.
 You will be told which medications to stop and which to take before surgery.
 If you smoke, you will be asked to quit for a minimum of 4 weeks prior to surgery as well as 4 weeks after surgery.
 If you get sick or have any health issues in the days before surgery, please notify the office at once in case we have to postpone your operation.